My cat is unable to urinate and he keeps going back and forth to the litter box. What is wrong with him?

 My cat is vomiting hairballs.
 What do you recommend?

 Vomiting can be due to many things in the cat.
 If indeed you do see hair in the vomitus of your cat, several things can be done.
 First, the cat is vomiting hair that it is licking from its own body.
 Hence, more time spent brushing may be of benefit.
 There are a number of over the counter products such as Laxatone, which can be given to the cat to help the hair conglomerate together and pass through the intestinal tract.
 These products can be put on the cat's paw to be licked off, mixed into the food, or placed on the cat's lip to be licked off.
 These products appear to be quite safe and can be given once weekly as maintenance or even daily.
 There are also several brands of cat food now available that have formulation that include an increased fiber level to aid in the passage of hairballs.
 These are well-balanced foods and can be fed as the only source of food.

 My cat keeps spraying on my couch.
 What can I do?

 Most commonly male cats spay urine for territorial and behavioral marking of territory.
 I would recommend that first you have an examination with your veterinarian including a blood test and urinalysis.
-If the physical examination and diagnostic tests are within normal range, than you may be dealing with a behavioral problem.
-If so, there are several medications that sometimes are helpful in controlling the problem.
-Otherwise, I would suggest use of a spray product called Feliway.
-We have had great success with this product when cats, both male and female, mark territory.
+If the physical examination and diagnostic tests are within normal range, then you may be dealing with a behavioral problem.
+If so, there are several medications and changes in the home environment that are helpful in controlling the problem.